kcskw/PayaGateway/PayaGateway/Paya-Exchange-Virtual-Desktop/XML Message Formats and Field Definitions.md

 ```

 ### Multi-Payment Processing
-The Sage Exchange application supports processing multiple payments in a single XML request.
+The Paya Exchange application supports processing multiple payments in a single XML request.
 The request can combine both UI and Non-UI payments.
 If any payment contains a UI transaction type then the MultiPayment UI will be shown.

 #### XML Multi-Payment Request with User Interface
 ```XML